timezonerain/Regional-Sample-Size-Planning/README.md

   - shinycssloaders

 ### End
-Features including plotting and other common endpoints will be added in the future
+Features including overall consistency probability, plotting and other common endpoints will be added in the future